-Getting your first book published is such a huge adventure, and every writer’s story is different.
+Getting your first book deal with a publisher is such a huge adventure, and every writer’s story is different.
 Some take a year, some take twenty years to get published.

-Today’s post is to share with you the timeframe for how i wrote – and signed a book deal with a traditional publisher – for my first book, Love & Other U-Turns.
+Today’s post is to share with you the timeframe for how i wrote – and signed a book deal with a traditional publisher – for my first nonfiction book, Love & Other U-Turns.

 Although the publishing world has changed a lot since 2006, I truly believe that with the power of social media and the online world, there are more opportunities than ever if you’d like to have your book snapped up by a publisher or agent.